pikepdf/pikepdf/docs/installation.rst

     pip install pikepdf

-64-bit wheels are always.
+64-bit wheels are available.
 32-bit wheels will be added if there is any sign of demand for them.

 The binary wheels should work on most systems work on Linux distributions 2012